 standing charge means a charge under regulation 34.

-[Regulation 33 inserted in Gazette 28 Jun 2013 p.
+[Regulation 33 inserted: Gazette 28 Jun 2013 p.
 2949-50.]

 34. Arbitrator funding: standing charges

 (1) At the end of each quarter the operator is liable to pay a charge in connection with the performance by the Arbitrator of the Arbitrator’s functions under the Energy Arbitration and Review Act 1998 in relation to the Board’s functions under this Part.